secure73/daaw23jwt/README.md

-# daaw23jwt
+# geminstaller
-jwt token implimentation for daa w23
+installer package for gemvc framework copy config.php in app directoy and change variables as you need